CaptureContext/swift-sharing-extensions/README.md

 ### Recommended

-If you use SwiftPM for your project structure, add DeclarativeConfiguration to your package file.
+If you use SwiftPM for your project structure, add SharingExtensions to your package file.

 ```swift
 .package(